Automattic/legalmattic/Privacy-Notice-for-Visitors-to-Our-Users-Sites.md

 *   **Visitor Interactions:** We collect information about a visitor’s interactions with a Site, including the “[likes](https://en.support.wordpress.com/likes/)” and “[ratings](https://en.support.wordpress.com/ratings/)” left by visitors to a Site using WordPress.com or Jetpack.
 *   **Location Information:** We may determine the approximate location of a visitor’s device from the IP address.
 We collect and use this information to, for example, tally for our Users how many people visit their Sites from certain geographic regions.
 If you’d like, you can read more about our [Site Stats](https://en.support.wordpress.com/stats/) feature for WordPress.com sites and Jetpack sites.
 *   **Akismet Commenter Information:** We collect information about visitors who comment on Sites that use our Akismet anti-spam service.
 The information we collect depends on how the User sets up Akismet for the Site, but typically includes the commenter’s IP address, user agent, referrer, and Site URL (along with other information directly provided by the commenter such as their name, username, email address...oh, and the comment itself, of course).
-*   **Polldaddy Response Information:** We collect information about visitors who respond to a Polldaddy survey.
+*   **Crowdsignal Response Information:** We collect information about visitors who respond to a Crowdsignal survey.
 The information that we collect typically includes IP address, browser type, operating system, user agent, and the web page last visited.
 *   **Intense Debate Commenter Information:** We collect information about visitors who comment on Sites that use our Intense Debate service.
 The information that we collect depends on how the User sets up Intense Debate for the Site, but typically includes the IP address and account information on the Site, along with the comment.
 *   **Information from Cookies and Other Technologies:** A cookie is a string of information that a Site stores on a visitor’s computer, and that the visitor’s browser provides to the Site each time the visitor returns.
 Pixel tags (also called web beacons) are small blocks of code placed on Sites.
 Automattic uses cookies and other technologies like pixel tags to help identify and track visitors and Site usage, and to deliver targeted ads when ads are enabled for free WordPress.com sites or when ads are enabled on a Site through WordAds or Jetpack Ads (see the “Other Tools” section below for more details).
 For more information about our use of cookies and other technologies for tracking, including how visitors can control the use of cookies, please see our [Cookie Policy](https://automattic.com/cookies/).